 PSYC 420 History and Systems of Psychology (4 cr) An overview of the roots of scientific psychology in philosophy and experimental physiology, and a detailed examination of the systems of structuralism, functionalism, behaviorism, humanism, Gestalt psychology and psychoanalysis.
-Prerequisite: PSYC 110, junior level status.
-S

-PSYCH 473/74 Internship in Psychology: 1, 2 or 3 cr
+PSYCH 473/74 Internship in Psychology (1, 2 or 3 cr)

-This internship offers the opportunity to put learned theory to practical application in a supervised work environment.
+Internship in Psychology (1, 2 or 3 credits): This internship offers the opportunity to put learned theory to practical application in a supervised work environment.
 Internship learning objectives are developed by student and faculty member, with approval of employer, to provide appropriate work-based learning experiences.
-Students are required to complete a minimum of 45 hours and complete a portfolio culminating the internship. \EXSL Repeat up to 6 cr.
+Students are required to complete a minimum of 45 hours and complete a portfolio culminating the internship.
+Repeat up to 6 cr.